Moodstocks/jpec/README.md

 The library has no external dependencies.

-It is a perfect candidate if you have some embedded C code you need to extend with a JPEG encoder the easy way, e.g. it is currently used in production within the [Moodstocks SDK](https://moodstocks.com/docs/ios/) (as of release v3.1) to compress frames that are sent to [Moodstocks API](https://moodstocks.com/docs/http-api/) search service.
+It is a perfect candidate if you have some embedded C code you need to extend with a JPEG encoder the easy way.

-If you want to know more, feel free to read this [blog post](https://moodstocks.com/2012/02/10/jpec-the-whys-and-the-hows/).

 ## Features